darrencroton/SnapshotRHR/README.md

 The lower half of the screen shows your RHR history via several pages, selectable with the up/down keys.
 The first page is a graph of every value stored.
 Subsequent pages show the day/date/time and value of each of these individually.

-Pressing and holding the up key will delete the last measured RHR history value in case you don’t want to keep it.
+Only one RHR value is recorded per session, so if you’re not happy just hit start again.
+If you want to record another to the history exit and restart the app.
+Pressing and holding the up key will delete the last measured RHR history value in case you don’t want it.

 Snapshot Watch can be downloaded to your device here: https://apps.garmin.com/en-US/apps/822d7f34-33d7-438c-8d03-01cd1affbb75.